baidu/san-website/source/_posts/en/tutorial/event.md

 Custom events for components can be bound by the **on-** prefix on the component.

-In the following example, MyComponent binds the handling of the done event to the Label component.
+In the following example, MyComponent binds the done event of Label component with an event handler.

 ```javascript
 var MyComponent = san.defineComponent({